Your 2023 9-Point SEO Checklist

 A blog is a section on your site that you can use to publish posts about timely events, industry news, or company information.

-Blogs are great for discussing just about anything, and adding new posts to your site on a regular basis helps Google read and understand your site better.
+Blogs are great for discussing just about anything, and adding new posts to your site regularly helps Google read and undersotand your site better.
+That means you enjoy higher rankings, more traffic, and greater conversion rates.

 Articles

-Articles are similar to blogs in that they’re text-based content covering topics relevant to your business.
+Articles are similar to blogs — they’re text-based content covering topics relevant to your business.
+However, articles work best when they’re evergreen.

-Most often, that means using articles to talk about your products and services — especially why someone should choose you over your competitors.
+That often means using articles to talk about your products and services — especially why someone should choose you over your competitors.

 That’s both normal and a good sign.
 After all, the more keywords you target, the more customers you can earn!